MicrosoftDocs/PowerShell-Docs/reference/v5/Microsoft.PowerShell.Core/Set-PSSessionConfiguration.md

 ### -NoServiceRestart
 Does not restart the WinRM service, and suppresses the prompt to restart the service.

-By default, when you enter a Set-PSSessionConfiguration command, you are prompted to restart the WinRM service to make the new session configuration effective.
+By default, when you run Set-PSSessionConfiguration, you are prompted to restart the WinRM service to make the new session configuration effective.
 Until the WinRM service is restarted, the new session configuration is not effective.

 To restart the WinRM service without prompting, use the Force parameter.